 Below are some more tidbits about Episode 107, The Wedding, including more input from Anne Kenney, Ron Moore, Sam, Caitriona, and Terry, as well as some deleted extended scenes.
 Enjoy, and as always, leave your comments below xo

-When you look at this deleted scene, and imagine how much more material there was to work with from 12 hours of filming the same scene over and over again from different angles, a huge credit goes to the editor, Ron D Moore (and others) for what we see as the final version.
+When you look at these deleted scenes, and imagine how much more material there was to work with from 12 hours of filming the same scene over and over again from different angles, a huge credit goes to the editor, Ron D Moore (and others) for what we see as the final version.
 I agree completely with the edits made for this iconic episode.

 This one repeats a bit, but has the part from the book – room for secrets but no for lies…